 We thank Dmitiry Aronov, Arkarup Banerjee, Robert Machold, Felix Moll, Robin Tremblay, Nicolas Tritsch, and members of the Long laboratory for comments on earlier versions of this manuscript.
-Abby Paulson provided technical assistance, and the NYU Genome Technology Center helped with transcriptomics.
+Abby Paulson provided technical

 (D) Representative genes of 8 clusters shown in (B).